-- 1. Corporate Governance Practices the principles of the Company's corporate governance framework and the approach the Company takes to the implementation of these principles; - 2.
-Board of Directors (the Board) the role of the Board in connection with the Company's corporate governance framework, the structure and composition of the Board, the terms of membership of the Directors including membership in other joint stock companies and details about their remuneration from the company; - 3.
-Directors' Dealings in NMDC Securities a description of the Company's share dealing policy, and the company's approach to ensuring that it complies with its disclosure obligations relating to Directors' dealings in NMDC securities; - 4.
+- 1. Corporate Governance Practices the principles of the Company's corporate governance framework and the approach the Company takes to the implementation of these principles; - Board of Directors (the Board) the role of the Board in connection with the Company's corporate governance framework, the structure and composition of the Board, the terms of membership of the Directors including membership in other joint stock companies and details about their remuneration from the company; - Directors' Dealings in NMDC Securities a description of the Company's share dealing policy, and the company's approach to ensuring that it complies with its disclosure obligations relating to Directors' dealings in NMDC securities; - 4.
 External Auditors a brief about the Auditor company, including a statement of the fees and expenses relating to auditing or other services provided by the Company's External Auditor, and their qualified opinion on the interim and annual financial statements; - 5.
 Board Committees a description of the composition, functions and responsibilities of the four Board Committees Audit Committee, Nomination and Remuneration Committee, Strategy Committee and Technical Committee: - 6.
 Internal Control System a description of the Company's internal control system, and the Company's approach to comply with that system; - 7.
-Company's Contribution in development of local community and environment protection during the year 2019; and - 8.
-General Information other information requested by SCA, including price movement of Company's shares, breakdown of share ownership, investor relations and any corporate governance violations committed during 2019.
+Company's Contribution in development of local community and environment protection during the year 2020; and - 8.
+General Information other information requested by SCA, including price movement of Company's shares, breakdown of share ownership, statement of significant events encountered by the Company, innovative projects and initiatives, Emiratization percentage, investor relations and any corporate governance violations committed during 2020.

-CORPORATE GOVERNANCE PRACTICES
+2. CORPORATE GOVERNANCE PRACTICES